Everything You Need To Start Planting Fall Tomatoes

 Pick up the starter plants now,at this point in the season it’s too late for seed starting. .
 It’s a wise idea to apply a layer of bark mulch across the soil surface because this will help regulate the soil temperature and slow down moisture evaporation from the sun.

 Provide the right structural support.
-Depending on the growth habit of your chosen varieties, vining indeterminate tomatoes will need a cage or trellis to climb, and upright-growing indeterminates will need a stake.
+Depending on the growth habit of your chosen varieties (some are climbing plants), vining indeterminate tomatoes will need a cage or trellis to climb, and upright-growing indeterminates will need a stake.
 Determinates with heavier fruit sometimes need a stake to stand tall, but most of them are on the bushier side and are fine on their own.

 Prune off the “suckers.”
 These are just the tiny little leaf shoots that pop out from the side.
 By pulling them off, the plant will direct its energy towards developing sturdier stems and producing fruit faster.